It shouldn’t come as a surprise that to be efficient, productive or effective, we must master the ability to focus.

 * Between 5.00pm and 5.30pm, you check and respond to emails.

-Breaking your day into segments can greatly help in moving multiple projects forward.
+Breaking your day into segments can help in moving multiple projects forward.

-It is also important to realise that there will be times when our focus level will be low and we need to know how to respond when that happens.
+It’s also important to realise there will be times when our focus level will be low and we need to know how to respond when that happens.

-Maintaining a high level of focus all the time is not really practical or realistic and it isn’t an expectation we should place on ourselves.
-However, if you consistently do the seven things mentioned above, you will be stunned by how much you accomplish in a short period of time.
+Maintaining a high level of focus all the time is not practical or realistic and it isn’t an expectation we should place on ourselves.
+However, if you consistently do these things, you’ll be amazed by how much you accomplish in a short period of time.

 Question: What is one thing you do to stay focused?